jackmdj/fog_app/README.md

 The foundational work for this project is documented in the [fog_research](https://github.com/jackmdj/fog_research) repository.
 The research focused on collecting and analyzing weather data relevant to fog prediction at Lake Cachuma, CA. Key steps included:

 1. **Data Collection**: Web scraping techniques were used to gather real-time weather data and an image of the lake.
-Data points such as temperature, humidity, dew point, wind speed, and sky condition were collected.

 2. **Data Preprocessing**: The collected data was cleaned, preprocessed, and organized to ensure quality and consistency.
 Missing values were handled, and relevant features were engineered to improve model performance.